keshaaavv/.config/README.md

 # note

-- not all colors use matugen, you may have to manually tweak some; especially in waybar
+- not all colors use matugen, if you decide to change the wallpaper, you may have to manually tweak a lot ;-; sorry.
 - IF YOU USE LIMINE - go to the limine folder and follow the instructions in the .txt

 # todo